BryanWriggler/Fall-2025/Math 220A/Final/Math_220A_Final.typ

 #pagebreak()

 = Bonus:

+As of an apology, the last several question (Problem 8-11) took me a long while to finish, so the answer for these may not be complete.
 #problem[
   Continue to let $W in Rep_k (H)$ and let $V in Rep_k (G)$.
 Let $f:W->V$ be a map of $H$-representations.
 Let us define a map of vector spaces $g^((i))_f:W^((i))->V$ as follow: we define
   $ g^((i))_(f)(phi^((i))_w):= x_i dot f(w) in V $